The Future of Crisis Management: Embracing Technological Advancements - YANoticias

 4. **Overreliance on Technology**: Striking a balance between leveraging technological advancements and maintaining human-centric approaches is essential to avoid losing sight of the human element in crisis management.

-5. **Skill Gap**: The demand for specialized skills in AI and quantum computing poses a challenge for organizations seeking to effectively utilize these technologies in crisis response.
+5. **Skill Gap**: The demand for specialised skills in AI and quantum computing poses a challenge for organisations seeking to effectively utilise these technologies in crisis response.

 Advantages and Disadvantages: